smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 [`P2P_PEER_ID`](#p2p_peer_id) is used for both Networking Stack V1 and V2.
 :::

+The Networking Stack V2 uses TCP, any ports mentioned in this section refer to TCP ports.

 #### P2PV2_ANNOUNCE_ADDRESSES

 - Default: _none_

-`P2PV2_ANNOUNCE_ADDRESSES` contains the addresses the peer will advertise on the network in host:port form as accepted by net.Dial.
-The addresses should be reachable by peers of interest.
+`P2PV2_ANNOUNCE_ADDRESSES` contains the addresses the node will advertise for peer discovery in host:port form as accepted by the TCP version of Go's [`net.Dial`](https://pkg.go.dev/net#Dial).
+The addresses should be reachable by other nodes on the network.
+When attempting to connect to another node, a node will attempt to dial all of the other node's `P2PV2_ANNOUNCE_ADDRESSES` in round-robin fashion.
 Example: `P2PV2_ANNOUNCE_ADDRESSES=1.2.3.4:9999 [a52d:0:a88:1274::abcd]:1337`

 #### P2PV2_BOOTSTRAPPERS